JWBlash/jwblash/README.md

 ### Hey, I'm James.

-I'm currently diving deep into JS and Go.
+I'm currently diving deep into C/C++ and Go.

 Join me for the ride!